 • Assess and improve SEO health of key pages where needed.

-We began by outlining the site's scope and experience, focusing on a complete overhaul of content, visuals, and interaction for primary pages, while adopting a templated approach for secondary and tertiary pages, tailored as needed.
+We focused on a complete overhaul of content, visuals, and interaction for primary pages, while adopting a templated approach for secondary and tertiary pages, tailored as needed.
 Regular weekly meetings with our developers ensured synchronisation on the project plan, addressing dependencies and blockers, discussing solutions, and clarifying weekly priorities for the team.

-In the early stages, I spent some time planning the site content and information architecture at low fidelity, focusing on finding the right amount of information density and layering in navigation elements to provide useful browsing pathways for our audience and their pain-points.
+In the early stages, I prototyped the information architecture and mapped content at low fidelity.
+My focus was on finding the right amount of information density and layering in navigation elements to provide useful browsing pathways for our customers and their pain-points.

-From here, I levelled up fidelity of the primary pages and pulled together a simple Figma prototype to test the content experience and core user flows, looping in Marketing stakeholders for feedback along the way.
+I levelled up fidelity of the primary pages and pulled together a Figma prototype to test the content experience and core user flows, looping in Marketing stakeholders for feedback along the way.

 Post it notes showing ideas to improve Karbon's signup flow conversion